kanekos99/blog/src/posts/2025-12-04-Blog-Dev-Log-1.md

 ### 💻 Blog Tag Pages

-Every tag has their own HTML page that displays all the posts under that tag ([example](/blog/tag/projects/)).
+Every tag has their own HTML page that displays a preview of all the posts under that tag ([example](/blog/tag/projects/)).
 This is a built-in feature of 11ty that I found to be incredibly useful, so I didn't have to go write my own custom JS tagging system.

 For how to do this, you can try this tutorial [here](https://www.youtube.com/watch?v=kRQr9W7WcVc).

 ### 🏷️ Tag List Page

 [This page](/blog/taglist/) simply displays a list of all current tags used on this blog.
 It is automatically updated whenever I add a new tag to a post.
-I don't think there is built-in way for 11ty to get all your tags, but this custom function in the .eleventy.js config did the trick for me:
+I don't think there is a built in collection you can use in 11ty to get all your tags, but this custom function in the .eleventy.js config file did the trick for me:

 ```
 eleventyConfig.addCollection("allTags", function (collectionApi) {